-Strategic housing land availability assessment
+Strategic housing and economic land availability assessment

-This year, we were also interested in land which may be suitable for employment areas, or a combination of both employment and housing.
+The Council invites submissions from organisations and the general public to identify land which may be suitable for accommodating housing development in the future, in their annual call for sites.
+We are also interested in land which may be suitable for employment areas, or a combination of both employment and housing.

-- a map showing the site boundary, ideally at a scale of 1:1250;
+- a map showing the site boundary, ideally at a scale of 1:1250

-- any details that you think may be relevant to the assessment of the site.
+- any details that you think may be relevant to the assessment of the site

 Land availability assessments